hypertrons/hypertrons/CONTRIBUTING.md

 > WE ARE LOOKING FORWARD TO ANY PR FROM YOU.

-Since you are ready to improve oss-mentor-bot with a PR, we suggest you could take a look at the PR rules here.
+Since you are ready to improve hypertrons with a PR, we suggest you could take a look at the PR rules here.

 * [Code Style Rule](#code-style-rule)